BICLab/Spike-Driven-Transformer-V2/README.md

 :rocket:  :rocket:  :rocket: **News**:

 - **Jan.
 16, 2024**: Accepted as poster in ICLR2024.
 - **Feb.
-15, 2024**: Release the training and inference codes in classfication, detection and segmentation tasks.
+15, 2024**: Release the training and inference codes in classification tasks.

 TODO: